malzzz/proxybrigade/README.md

 To-do
 -----
-1. Save the state of AWS EC2 instances so that they can be terminated via the command line
+1. Save the state of AWS EC2 instances so that they can be terminated via the command line.
-2. Add more sites for public proxies, currently it only queries one site
+2. Add more sites for public proxies, currently it only queries one site.
-3. Multiprocessing for public proxy checking
+3. Multiprocessing for public proxy checking.
 4. Some clean-up since I put this together from another module I wrote fairly quickly.